Classes Available

 In this class new owners and puppies are guided very gently through various exercises.
 You are taught about correct equipment and its proper use and puppies are encouraged to socialise with other puppies and handlers.
 Early socialisation is all-important to the future development of your dog.
 This class also introduces basic obedience work that includes teaching puppy to walk on a lead, sit, stand, some turns and to come when called on lead, known as the recall.

-Class One - Puppies and Dogs over 6 months
+Class 1 - Puppies and Dogs over 6 months

 Class One is usually divided into three main areas: